Herero people

+The Herero (Ovaherero) are a Bantu ethnic group inhabiting parts of Southern Africa.
+178,987 Namibians identified as Ovaherero in the 2023 census.
+They speak Otjiherero, a Bantu language.
+Though the Herero primarily reside in Namibia, there are also significant populations in Botswana and Angola, and a small number in South Africa.
+The Hereros in Botswana and South Africa are there because of displacement during the 1904–1908 genocide committed by the German Empire.

 Overview

 Unlike most Bantu, who are primarily subsistence farmers, the Herero are traditionally pastoralists.
 They make a living tending livestock.
 Cattle terminology in use among many Bantu pastoralist groups testifies that Bantu herders originally acquired cattle from Cushitic pastoralists inhabiting Eastern Africa.
 After the Bantu settled in Eastern Africa, some Bantu nations spread south.
 Linguistic evidence also suggests that the Bantu borrowed the custom of milking cattle from Cushitic peoples; either through direct contact with them or indirectly via Khoisan intermediaries who had acquired both domesticated animals and pastoral techniques from Cushitic migrants.

+Though the Herero primarily reside in Namibia, there are also significant populations in Botswana and Angola.
+In Botswana, the Hereros or Ovaherero are mostly found in Maun and some villages surrounding Maun.
+These villages among others are Sepopa, Toromuja, Karee and Etsha.
+Some of them are at Mahalapye.
+In the South eastern part of Botswana they are at Pilane.
+There are also a few of them in the Kgalagadi South, that is Tsabong, Omawaneni, Draaihoek and Makopong Villages.

 Organization

 The Herero claim to comprise several sub-divisions, including the Himba, Tjimba (Cimba), Mbanderu, and Kwandu.
-Groups in Angola include the Mucubal Kuvale, Zemba, Hakawona, Tjavikwa, Tjimba and Himba, who regularly cross the Namibia/Angola border when migrating with their herds.
-However, the Tjimba, though they speak Herero, are physically distinct indigenous hunter-gatherers.
+Groups in Angola include the Mucubal OvaKuvale, Zemba, OvaHakawona, OvaTjavikwa, OvaTjimba and OvaHimba, who regularly cross the Namibia/Angola border when migrating with their herds.
+However, the OvaTjimba, though they speak Herero, are physically distinct indigenous hunter-gatherers.
 It may be in the Hereros' interest to portray indigenous peoples as impoverished Herero who do not own livestock.

-The leadership of the Ovaherero is distributed over eight royal houses, among them:
+The leadership of the Ovaherero is distributed over several heads of clans of which some are more prominent and referred as royal houses, among them: